Skip to content

 v0.9:

-• Unified: Everything is now path.
+• Unified: Everything is now a path.

 • Reason: Reduces cognitive load for the LLM.
 "Path" always means "JSON Pointer to data."